Denise Tillmanns

 Denise Tillmanns (born 25 August 1984) is a German singer.
 She was the runner-up on the second season of Deutschland sucht den Superstar.
 She joined the top thirteen on 8 October 2003, being one of the first two members of the final group.
 On 13 March 2003 she lost in the final night to Elli Erl.

+Biography

+Tillmanns grew up in Immendorf with her parents, Erika and Edmund, and brother, Kevin.
+She married Thomas Aymanns in 2008, a bank clerk.
+The couple have two daughters, Nina and Lara.

+Tillmans guest-starred in the television series Unter Uns, toured with Tom Gäbel, and performed in the musical Fantastics.